qullDev/BookMyField/README.md

 - The application will automatically create the necessary database tables on startup (`AutoMigrate`).
 - It will also seed the database with an admin user, a regular user, and some initial field data.
+- If no `DATABASE_URL` is provided, the app will automatically use SQLite for development.

+**Sample seeded data includes:**

+- Admin user and regular user accounts
+- 3 sample fields: Futsal (Jakarta), Basket (Bandung), Badminton (Surabaya)

 To run the server: